-Today, orientation is not a stand-alone event but part of a more comprehensive process.
-Some view onboarding as just a buzzword for orientation or something that occurs at large companies only, but it's actually an opportunity for small and midsize businesses to do more to ensure that new employees become productive and satisfied members of their staff.
+Unlike orientation, onboarding is not a stand-alone event but part of a more comprehensive process.
+It's an opportunity for small and midsize businesses to do more to ensure new employees can hit the ground running and, especially important for your retention efforts, become satisfied members of the team.

-The employee onboarding process goes beyond mere practicality and acknowledges that what new employees learn in their first few weeks has long-term effects on their ability to tackle the challenges of today's faster-paced business environment.
-It covers matters related to training, scheduled milestones, mentoring programs and interactive meetings.
+The employee onboarding process goes beyond mere practicality.
+It covers matters ranging from the company’s strategic objectives and mentoring programs to the workplace culture.
 Here are some practical steps managers can take to improve a new employee's odds of success.

 Employee onboarding: easing first-day anxieties